ThomasStolt/LongTermEnvLogger/README.md

 * Runtime - How long does a single battery last?

-	* As the battery-operated temperature sensors are to be distributed throughout a building, you want the individual sensors to run for as long as possible.
+  * As the battery-operated temperature sensors are to be distributed throughout a building, you want the individual sensors to run for as long as possible, so that you don't have to run around the building changing batteries all the time.
 One option is the energy-saving mode ("DeepSleep") of the microcontroller.
-This would reduce the current draw during deep sleep to about 14uA.
-However, we want to achieve single digit uA sleep current.
+This would reduce the current draw during deep sleep to about 14µA.
+However, we want to achieve single digit µA sleep current.

 * Update OTA